 Dr. De Bernardis learned of A Cat Clinic from her parents, who are clients and proud kitty parents.
 After she graduated from Wootton High School in Rockville,MD, Dr. De Bernardis attended Cornell University for college and veterinary school.
 She completed an internship at the University of Georgia, then spent another year at Cornell while her husband completed his post-doctoral work in physics.

-Having always loved feline medicine, Dr. De Bernardis is especially interested in internal medicine and behavioral issues.
+Having always loved feline medicine, Dr. De Bernardis is especially interested in behavioral issues.
 She is in the process of getting certified in veterinary acupuncture and looks forward to offering this technique to our patients.
-We’ll write more about how acupuncture might be able to help our feline patients in a future post.

 In her free time, Dr. De Bernardis enjoys writing and traveling.
-She tries to incorporate volunteering with animal care organizations into her travels.
 She recently moved back to Maryland with her husband and their three cats – Sherlock Holmes, John Watson (pictured above), and Maxwell’s Equations.
 She looks forward to getting involved in the community to promote feline care.
-She is currently a member of the American Veterinary Medical Association and American Association of Feline Practitioners.

 Ann serves as our administrative assistant at A Cat Clinic.
 If you call our clinic and hear a lovely British accent, you’re speaking with Ann!
 She grew up with cats and loves seeing all the cats come though the clinic.
 Many of our boarders spend time keeping her company while she works.
 She has two wonderful children and two dogs at home.